The state of Washington has passed the first of its kind government-run LTC insurance program for working residents of the state.

 I wrote an extensive blog on this in 2016.
 The e-mail I copied into that post from three years ago and the "new" Facebook post getting all the current attention are identical, word-for-word.
 It's certainly not original, it's specious and misleading, and the numbers are (still) way out of date.

-A TV station in Houston, KHOU, even found an internet post from 2004 with nearly the same wording as this misleading social media joke.
+A TV station in Houston, KHOU, even found an internet post from 2004 with nearly the same wording as this old-is-new-again misleading social media joke.

 You can't compare "independent retirement living" with CARE in a nursing home - or an assisted living facility.
-Hotel staff - nor cruise ship staff - will bathe and dress you, help you to and from the toilet, nor will they make sure your dementia doesn't lead you out the front door into traffic - or over the rail - in the middle of the night.
+Hotel staff - nor cruise ship staff - will bathe and dress you, help you to and from the toilet, nor will they make sure your dementia doesn't lead you out the front door into traffic - or over the rail into the ocean - in the middle of the night.
 Once you need CARE, you'll be on the curb - or the dock.

 CLICK HERE to read my 2016 blog post for more details on why this is a ridiculous idea.